Candidate biography

 I do think it should be clear when large corporations own practices so I would advocate for the PSS to require practices to display prominently when a practice is affilitated with a larger group.
 Many practices act under the veneer of a mum and pop independent practice without consumers being aware that they are run by large corporations.
 This was one of many issues brought up by the CMA investigation.
 The RCVS should regulate to allow customers to make informed choices about the veterinary services they are engaging with.

-From a more birds eye view, Some of these issues are due to limitiations of the RCVS to regulate veterinary practices as the RCVS currently regulates MRCVS vets.
+From a more birds eye view, Some of these issues are due to limitiations of the RCVS to regulate veterinary practices as the RCVS currently regulates MRCVS vets only.
 I would advocate that we should be moving to

 regulating not only individuals but also practices as this would allow the RCVS to meaningfully influence the behaviour of practices where non-vets may have significant authority and influence.